 Azusa Pacific University awards scholarships to outstanding high school graduates and transfer students who have distinguished themselves as the highest academic achievers in their previous academic institutions.
-Students with grade-point averages of 3.75 or higher and a recentered SAT score of 1,200 or above (or its ACT equivalent) receive the President's I Scholarship of \$4,500 per year; students with grade-point averages of 3.75 or higher may receive the President's II Scholarship of \$4,000 per year if they apply for admission to APU by June 1 and submit a FAFSA or Waiver, and Institutional Aid Application.
+Students with grade-point averages of 3.75 or higher and a recentered SAT score of 1,200 or above on the critical reading and math sections only (or its ACT equivalent) receive the President's I Scholarship of \$4,500 per year; students with grade-point averages of 3.75 or higher may receive the President's II Scholarship of \$4,000 per year if they apply for admission to APU by June 1 and submit a FAFSA or Waiver, and Institutional Aid Application.
 These awards may continue for four years if the recipient maintains a 3.45 cumulative grade-point average.